ducarios/M-RoQ/README.md

 # M-RoQ software

-The M-RoQ (Manipulated-RoQ) software was developed to manipulates the flooding of the Hping3 software.
-The aim is that the
+The M-RoQ (Manipulated-RoQ) software was developed to manipulates the traffic of the Hping3 software sent towards the victim.
+The aim is that the sending traffic can act like the RoQ attack concept mode.

 #include <stdio.h><br>
 #include <string.h><br>